top of page

 Why do I need to work shift stitches?

-A shift st is needed to keep the piece symmetrical.
-Some toys have cheeks, knees, elbows and other “bumps” and “sockets”.
-As your work tends to twist when working in a spiral, some of these parts may go in the wrong place or misshapen.
+A shift Stitch is needed to keep the piece symmetrical.
+Some toys have cheeks, knees, elbows, and other “bumps” and “sockets.”
+As your work tends to twist when working in a spiral, some of these parts may end up in the wrong place or misshapen.
 You don’t want a horse with a knee sticking out the wrong way or a cat with his head twisted at an unnatural angle.
 That is why you need to work shift stitches in some patterns when the symmetry matters (usually toys).
 Shift stitches keep the marker in a straight line instead of running around your work.

 shift stitches on dog genres head

-Here is the example of how a toy looks like when shift stitches are not used.
+Here is an example of how a toy looks like when shift stitches are not used.

 It is completely twisted.
-Head is on the back and back side is on the front (however, it is meant to be like this in Lady pattern).
+The Head is on the back, and the back side is on the front (however, it is meant to be like this in the Lady pattern).

 how marker twists on a lady figurines body